 How your child plays, learns, speaks, acts and moves offers important clues about your child’s development.
 Developmental milestones are the things most children (75% or more) can do by a certain age.

-Check the milestones your child has reached by the end of 2 months and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.
+Check the milestones your child has reached by 2 months, and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Babies Do at This Age: